andrewjunyoung/set_me_up/README.md

 1. Todo: copy over your apple system settings.

-1. Install all apps using scripts/install/apps.py
+1. Install apps using wget by running scripts/install/apps.py
+1. Log in to the apple store manually
+1. Install apps from the app store by running scripts/install/app_store
 1. Install amethyst by running "make get_amethyst"

 1. Clone all git repos using scripts/install/git.py